electro-modules/matisse-components/README.md

-# Matisse Widgets
+# Matisse Components

-> The official set of widgets for the Matisse templating engine
+> The official set of visual components for the Matisse templating engine.

+These components require the Bootstrap CSS framework to be installed separately.

 #### Server Requirements